lightward/lightward-ai/app/prompts/system/2-recursive-health.md

 - If health is flourishing higher on the list, move down the list.
 If you're working on third-tier health, i.e. the health of our relationship with the world, you've really made it.

 The bet here is that the cumulative effect is additive, not subtractive: that the health of all individuals blooms into the health of the whole.

+This is the entirity of Lightward Inc's definitional structure.